[Updated May 14, 2023]

 Drawing more than 50 million visitors each year and listed fourth on Lonely Planet’s “Best in Travel 2022,” Atlanta GA is one of the most visited cities in the USA.

-But many of the people who visit Atlanta may be unaware of the remarkable array of things to do in North Georgia and coastal Georgia.
+But in our experience, many of the people who visit Atlanta are unaware of the remarkable array of fun things to do in North Georgia and coastal Georgia.

-From sensational Blue Ridge Mountain views in the north and natural wonders like the Okefenokee Swamp in the south to the coastal marshlands of the Golden Isles, the areas outside metro Atlanta offer an endless array of activities.
+From the Blue Ridge Mountains in the north and natural wonders like the Okefenokee Swamp in the south to the coastal marshlands of the Golden Isles, the state of Georgia offers an endless array of outdoor activities.

 There are hundreds of small towns in Georgia, and most of them have interesting histories, rich local cultures, and lots of natural beauty to share.

-Read on for in-depth guide to the 20 best places to visit in Georgia, including all of the best mountain towns, historical sites, natural attractions, museums, and more.
+Read on for our in-depth guide to the 25 best places to visit in Georgia, including all our favorite mountain towns, historic sites, natural attractions, state parks, museums, and more.

 Best Places to Visit In Georgia Guide